xerolinux/XeroWiki/docs/plasma.md

 - **2 : System Drivers**

 This is the part where you select drivers you need for our hardware.
-Am not going to help you here.
-All you need to know was mentioned in the video.
+Toolkit does not and will not support Hybrid (iGPU+dGPU) setups as I do not own any, just Single GPU ones.
 Just know that selecting the wrong ones will break the system, so that's where you need to understand what works for you.

+I did my best to cover most *Single GPU* scenarios, I cannot cover all.
+Also the whole point of the distro, is for me *not* to do everything for you.
+In my humble opinion if I did, you wouldn't be learning anything.

 - **4 : System Customization**

 Now we jump to Customization section.
-Just select option **x.
-XeroLinux's Layan Plasma 6 Rice**, enter your `sudo` password, and watch it do its thing..
+Just select option **XeroLinux's Layan Plasma 6 Rice**, enter your `sudo` password, and watch it do its thing..
 Once it's done, we will be prompted to reboot.
 Use the AppMenu to do that..

+### Issues

+If you encounter any issues or have questions directly related to this script, feel free to reach out to me on **Fosstodon** or **Discord**.
+All relevant links are provided in the footer, and I'll do my best to assist you.

+However, if your questions are related to your specific hardware, I may not have the answers you're looking for, as my knowledge is limited to what works on my own systems.
+For hardware-specific queries, your best resources are the [**ArchWiki**](https://wiki.archlinux.org){:target="_blank"}, or our custom **ChatGPT A.I.** available on **Discord**.

 ### Final words

-That's it boys n girls.
-We just got **XeroLinux** back !
-The rest is up to you.
-Go through the toolkit see if you find anything useful.
-If you encounter any issues or have any questions, feel free to contact me on either **Fosstodon** or **Discord**, all links in the footer.

-I will do my best to answer.
-Keep in mind that I might not have all the answers, simply because I only have the hardware I have, might be different than yours, so can't know what works on something I do not own.
-Though I am and always will open to suggestions...

-Best of luck !!!!
+That’s it, boys and girls, we’ve officially brought XeroLinux back from the ashes! 🎉 The rest is in your capable hands now.
+Dive into the toolkit, poke around, and see if there’s anything that catches your fancy.
+Who knows—you might even stumble upon something that’ll make your setup sing!
+Just don’t blame me if you get lost in the endless sea of tweaks and options—consider it part of the adventure.

+😄 Happy tinkering! 😄